DeckofAdventures/TheGame/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Bug Report
-A bug report in this context is a clear inconsistency in the mechanics or lore; these are either rules that are misaligned, or canonical pieces of lore that appear to conflict.
+A bug report in this context is a clear inconsistency in the mechanics.
+This could be a set of misaligned rules.

-### Mechanics or Lore?

 ### Description
-Please provide two or more links and quotes from the official Deck of Adventuress repository and a brief description of the inconsistency.
+Please provide two or more links, quotes from the repository, and a brief description of the inconsistency.
 Please link to specific line numbers (e.g., `github.com/DeckofAventure/TheGame/blob/main/README.md#L1-L2`)

 ### Suggested resolution (optional)
 Developers invite your input.
 How would you propose to resolve this conflict?